 The University of New Mexico is committed to providing all students with an exceptional educational experience.
-For this reason, UNM will require all first-year students to live on campus effective Fall Semester 2018.
-Statistics both nationally and at the University level have consistently shown that students who live on campus have been grades and stay in school longer than students who choose to live off campus.
+For this reason, UNM will require all first-year students (not qualified for an exception) to live on campus effective Fall Semester 2018.
+Statistics both nationally and at the University level have consistently shown that students who live on campus have better grades and stay in school longer than students who choose to live off campus.
 Residents are successful because:

 - Our educational programming model of community, wellness, personal and professional development, and diversity and inclusion, is the foundation of our engagement with our residents

 - A multi-layer security system, from the Resident Advisor to a 24/7 security staff to the UNM Police Department, provides a safe campus environment.

 - Trained staff who design and implement events and activities based on our educational model to enhance the college experience, keeping students involved and supported.

 - Living Learning Communities connect residents directly to their academic program as well as a connection to other residents with interests just like them.